Please make sure to review the following information below before arriving on Wellesley's campus for your summer

 MOVE IN DATES/TIMES

-Students will move into their dorms between 10 AM and 2 PM on the following dates, according to program:
+Students will move into their dorms between 10 AM and 2 PM (except for second week Workshops which is between 4 PM and 6PM) on the following dates, according to program:

 Pre-College Immersive Program: July 7, 2019

 Contemporary Women's Leadership Program: June 30, 2019

-If necessary, early or late move-ins may be accommodated.
-However, early/late move-ins will be charged an additional fee.
+If necessary, early move-ins may be accommodated.
+However, early move-ins will be charged an additional fee.

 MOVE OUT DATES/TIMES

-Students will move out of their dorms on the following dates by 12 PM (unless stated otherwise)*, according to program:
+Students will move out of their dorms on the following dates according to program:

-If necessary, early or late move-outs may be accommodated.
-However, early/late move-outs will be charged an additional fee.
+If necessary, late move-outs may be accommodated.
+However, late move-outs will be charged an additional fee.

 All Wellesley Summer participants are responsible for their own transportation to campus.
 This admissions page has excellent directions and suggestions on how to get to campus; we will be posting specific directions to our summer students' dormitory shortly.

-Summer @ Wellesley does not provide transportation for students from the airport, train station, or elsewhere.
+Summer @ Wellesley does not provide transportation for students from Boston Logan Airport, the train station, or elsewhere.
 One company with whom we have worked for many years is JFK Transportation, which has an excellent safety record.
 Please note that students and parents are responsible for making their own arrangements for pick-up, drop-off, and payment.

 Summers in Wellesley, Massachusettes are warm, with average high temperatures in July above 80 °F (26.7 °C) and overnight lows above 60 °F (15.5 °C).
 It is important to pack a variety of summer clothing, including t-shirts, long-sleeve shirts, shorts, long trousers, and a jacket for the evening.
 Here is a list of items that on-campus residents often find helpful.
 This is not a list of required items, nor does it represent everything you might want or need.
 Plan according to the length of your program and your transportation to and from the program.
 Keep in mind that there is a CVS within walking distance that regularly serves the needs of college students.